20 Container Store Products Professional Organizers Use in Their Homes

 Loads of laundry

 Wasting time sorting dirty laundry is something professional organizers try to avoid.
-Put dirty items in the right bin the first time using a 3-Bin Rolling Laundry Sorter to separate types of laundry.
+Put dirty items in the right bin the first time using a three-bin rolling laundry sorter to separate types of laundry.
 The snap out bags can easily be taken to the dry cleaners or the laundromat.
-And the fact that the sorter is on wheels makes it easy to roll it up to the washing machine.
+The sorter is on wheels, which makes it easy to roll it up to the washing machine.
 Here are 9 things highly organized people do on the weekends.

 Paperwork is always an issue, even for the most diligent professional organizer.
 Staying on top of the incoming mail has never been easier than with this Iris Open-Top File Box.
 Add a few hanging file folders, and you have the perfect place to file bills-to-be-paid, receipts, and so much more.
 The open-box feature means the file labels are easily readable, so you won’t forget where you put that paper.

 Plastic grocery store bags are handy, although storing a bunch of bags inside another bag can get messy.
 Professional organizers corral their bags in a dispenser like this Simplehuman Stainless Steel Grocery Bag Holder.
 Insert bags through the large opening on top and pull them out, as needed, from the slot on the bottom.
 Don’t miss these 14 spring-cleaning secrets from professional organizers.